sddevelopment-be/penguin-pragmatic-patterns/content/practices/external-memory.md

 in your given context.` >}}

 * Context switches hurt your productivity
-* Modern systems and activity are too large to pit in your brain completely
+* Modern systems and activity are too large to fit in your brain completely
 * The more you have to keep in memory, the more likely you will forget something
 * Having a mental task list becomes exhausting after a while
 * We wish to be able to easily report progress when queried